Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Method

 To enable a generalizable and relightable 3D Gaussian framework, fast and accurate geometry reconstruction of the target performer is a critical foundation.
 This geometry not only determines the center of each Gaussian point but also serves as an essential component for the subsequent relighting stage.
-However, existing methods~\cite{gao2024relightable, jiang2024gaussianshader, liang2024gs, wu2025deferredgs} typically require tens of minutes of per-scene training to optimize Gaussian centers and still struggle to guarantee high-quality and consistent geometry under various lighting.
-To address this challenge, we design a Lighting-aware Geometry Refinement module, consisting of stereo-based depth estimation and depth-guided normal refinement, which jointly produce lighting-invariant geometry robust to illumination changes.
+However, existing methods~\cite{gao2024relightable, jiang2024gaussianshader, liang2024gs, wu2025deferredgs} typically require per-scene training to optimize Gaussian centers and still struggle to guarantee high-quality and consistent geometry under various lighting.
+To address this challenge, we design a Lighting-roubst Geometry Refinement module, consisting of stereo-based depth estimation and depth-guided normal refinement, which jointly produce accurate geometry robust to illumination changes.

 \paragraph{Stereo-based Depth Estimation.} Inspired by the generalization strategy of GPS-Gaussian~\cite{zheng2024gps}, we leverage RAFT-Stereo~\cite{lipson2021raft}, a stereo-based depth estimator that uses disparity as a geometric constraint across views, enabling consistent depth prediction and improved generalization in diverse human-centric scenarios.
-However, pretrained depth estimators tend to be sensitive to illumination variations, leading to unreliable geometry estimation and degraded relighting performance.
-Therefore, we construct a lighting-aware image encoder trained by a large-scale multi-view relit dataset comprising hundreds of high-quality human scans, enabling the network to learn robust reflectance features for accurate depth estimation across diverse lighting conditions.
-Specifically, given $N$ sparse-view images $\{\mathbf{I}_i\}_{i=1}^{N}$ ($\mathbf{I}_i\in\mathbb{R}^{H \times W\times 3}$), captured under an arbitrary lighting of a human-centered scene, we select the two source views nearest to the target camera pose, denoted as $\{\hat{\mathbf{I}}, \bar{\mathbf{I}}\}$, as input for stereo rectification~\cite{papadimitriou1996epipolar}.
-The rectified image pair is then passed through a shared lighting-aware feature extractor $\xi_{\text{img}}$ to obtain multi-scale radiance features $\{\hat{\mathbf{F}}_s, \bar{\mathbf{F}}_s\}_{s=1}^K$, where $\hat{\mathbf{F}}_s, \bar{\mathbf{F}}_s \in \mathbb{R}^{\frac{H}{2^s} \times \frac{W}{2^s} \times C}$ denote the feature representations at the $s$-th scale corresponding to the two input images $\{\hat{\mathbf{I}}, \bar{\mathbf{I}}\}$, respectively, $K$ is the total number of scales.
-The radiance features mitigate lighting-induced feature mismatches to facilitate accurate depth estimation, as demonstrated in Sec.~\ref{sec:ablation}, while guiding the inference of geometry, material, and light transport within the 3D Gaussian representation (Sec.~\ref{sec: pgnr}).
+However, pretrained depth estimators tend to be sensitive to illumination variations, leading to unreliable geometry estimation as shown in Fig~\ref{fig:ablation_invariant}.
+Therefore, we construct an image encoder trained by a large-scale multi-view relit dataset comprising hundreds of high-quality human scans, enabling the network to learn robust reflectance features for accurate depth estimation across diverse lighting conditions.